 John was also an advisor to FoSCL on strategic transport matters connected with the line, as well as sharing the role as FoSCL guided walks coordinator and regularly making an early morning trip north from his house on the outskirts of Derby.
-This and other generous legacies FoSCL had
+This and other generous legacies FoSCL had received created a healthy bank balance and the need to look for worthwhile projects connected with the line.

 Thus, the acquisition of Dent Station presented an excellent use of the funds which would be applauded by the donors and the majority of our membership.
 It is perhaps coincidental that Dent was a special place for John and somewhere he often visited.
 Hopefully, by using the income gained from letting we could ensure the conservation of the building for posterity.
-Naturally, we realised that it would also bring certain challenges.
+Naturally, we realised that it would bring certain challenges.